Alex-Karapetkov/Computer_Systems_Labs/Network_Servers/README.md

 make
 ```

-This will produce an executable named net.
+This will produce an executable named 'webserver'.

 ### Run the server:
 ```bash